 “Finally, we call on our benefactors to pray for an end to the violence, not only in Lebanon, but throughout the Holy Land and Middle East,” the organizations said.
 “We echo Pope Francis’s call for a ceasefire, which is a necessary first step toward a just and peaceful resolution of this conflict.”

-According to CNEWA, Beiano had planned to open another school run by her congregation to help preserve the Christian presence in the region, and offer a sound education to all.
-The conflict has altered those plans, Beiano has said she will persist in her mission to serve.
+According to CNEWA, Beaino had planned to open another school run by her congregation to help preserve the Christian presence in the region, and offer a sound education to all.
+The conflict has altered those plans, Beaino has said she will persist in her mission to serve.

-“As long as there is a child and a mother in the village, I will maintain my mission,” Beiano told CNEWA, asking for people to keep them in their prayers.
+“As long as there is a child and a mother in the village, I will maintain my mission,” Beaino told CNEWA, asking for people to keep them in their prayers.

 Follow John Lavenburg on X: @johnlavenburg